alanjyu/fragment_recipe/README.md

 # Supplementary material for "A recipe for exotic continental fragment formation: automated data analysis of rift models"

-This is repository of the ASPECT input parameter files and Python scripts used for the initial model setup and model analysis.
+This is a repository of the ASPECT input parameter files and Python scripts used for the initial model setup and model analysis.

 The [overview.xlsx](https://github.com/alanjyu/fragment_recipe/blob/main/overview.xlsx) provides a list of tested models, as well as calculations for the initial geotherm and material constant under various strength parameters ($f$).